 Financial aid is money supplied by a source other than the family to assist with the cost of attending college.
 Financial aid comes in the form of grants, scholarships, loans and work-study programs.
 All students should apply for aid regardless of family income status.

-In accordance with Texas Education Code (TEC), §28.0256, beginning with students enrolled in 12th grade during the 2021-2022 school year, each student must do one of the following in order to graduate:
+In accordance with Texas Education Code (TEC), §28.0256, each student enrolled in 12th grade must do one of the following in order to graduate:

 - Complete and submit a Free Application for Federal Student Aid (FAFSA);